plzm/rag-vector-agent-semantic-kernel/labs/lab3/readme-vs.md

 ### Add a chatbot loop to interact with the LLM

-In the previous labs we were just using Console Write lines to view our output, in this section we'll create a loop so the interaction is more like a chatbot.
+In the previous labs we were just using `Console.Write` lines to view our output, in this section we'll create a loop so the interaction is more like a chatbot.

-1. In the **Program.cs** file, replace line 23 with the following line in order to import our new plugin:
+1. In the **Program.cs** file, **replace line 23** with the following line in order to import our new plugin:

 ```C#
 kernel.ImportPluginFromType<WebRetrieverPlugin>();
 ```

-2. Next replace line 32 with the following block of code:
+2. Next **replace line 32** with the following block of code:

 ```C#
 var responseTokens = new StringBuilder();